You are tuned to the most listened-to radio talk show in America.

 Ben Bradley in his interview was asked what he thinks about Hillary.

-Now the circle that Ben Bradley and Sally Quinn travel in is the drive-by media super elite Washington press corps.
+Now, the circle that Ben Bradley and Sally Quinn travel in is the drive-by media super-elite Washington Press Corps.

-I have friends on both sides of the aisle, because like I said, I'm a former Democrat.
+Well, can I tell you as a woman, I have friends on both sides of the aisle, because, like I said, I'm a former Democrat.

-Um I don't know a woman who likes Hillary.
+I don't know a woman who likes Hillary.

 Well, no, that's not true.

-I do know one woman who likes Hillary, but you know, she's my sister, and what can I do?
+I do know one woman who likes Hillary, but, you know, she's my sister, and what can I do?

-Um they think that she's duplicitous.
+They think that she's duplicitous.

-They think that she's either an opportunist who stayed with Bill simply to acquire power, or they dislike her sense of entitlement that she simply supposed I mean the interview that you had earlier with Katie Cork, where she just hasn't even occurred to her that she won't be the nominee.
+They think that she's either an opportunist who stayed with Bill simply to acquire power, or they dislike her sense of entitlement that she's simply supposed.

 Well, you know, that's a good point.